Bojan Bogdanovic scores 26 points, Jazz rout Kings 113-81

+”It’s awesome to see him so happy and just be back,” guard Donovan Mitchell said. ”He creates.
+He does a lot of things off the ball.
+He gets into the paint.
+It draws a lot of attention and makes it easier for us.”

-Donovan Mitchell added 15 points, while Mike Conley chipped in 12 points and eight assists.
+Mitchell added 15 points, while Mike Conley chipped in 12 points and eight assists.
 Georges Niang added 12 points off the bench.
-Utah shot 48.6% from 3-point range.
+Utah shot 48.6% from 3-point range after shooting just 28.6% from long distance over the team’s first two games.

+”We all live long enough to have good days and bad days,” Jazz coach Quin Snyder said. ”The way that our team responded from (the loss to the Lakers) to me is the significant thing.”

 Dwayne Dedmon scored 11 points and Bogdan Bogdanovic added 10 for the Kings, who failed to overcome 37% shooting from the field.